compgenomics2020/Team3-ComparativeGenomics/README.md

 The tools FastANI, StringMLST, ChewBBACA, kSNP, Roary, BPGA are installed using mini conda environment and manual installations in the server.
 ## Environment setup
 Miniconda environment for Linux 64-bit is set up in the server, with Python version 3.7.
 The tools installed in the T3env4 are : FastANI v1.3, Roary v3.13.0, Ete3 v3.1.1, r 3.6.0, ggplot2 v3.1.1, gnuplot v5.2.7.
 The T3env of miniconda has the tool kSNP v3.1.
+## Virulence and Antibiotic resistance
+Analysis of virulence and antibiotic resistance genes is done using gffconverter.py.
+The CARD and VFDB gff provided by functional annotation were used as input.
+This code generates a file with isolates and their associated virulence or antibiotic resistance genes information.
+A presence absence gene matrix for all isolates is also generted as output.
 ## dendogram.py
 *This script uses -w flag with input for working directory where respective files with annotations are stored. -f flag is 1 if the files are just genes list from CARD and VFDB annotations, and is 0 when using merged GFF files are present in working directory.